openSUSE/news-o-o/_posts/2008-09-11-opensuse-110-survey-results.markdown

 ---
-author: Heroes Team
+author: admin
+comments: true
 date: 2008-09-11 13:13:20+00:00
 layout: post
 link: https://news.opensuse.org/2008/09/11/opensuse-110-survey-results/
+slug: opensuse-110-survey-results
-title: "openSUSE 11.0 Survey Results"
+title: openSUSE 11.0 Survey Results
+wordpress_id: 1011
 categories:
 - Project
 ---

 The openSUSE [survey results ](http://en.opensuse.org/Ux#Surveys)are out now.
 The survey we made in July/August time frame attracted over 12,000 participants.
 Here is a short summary on changes compared to the last one we did approximately 1 1/2 year ago with the openSUSE 10.2 release.
 The summary is in the same order as the questions are.